GuySartorelli/ddev-virtuoso/README.md

 This repository is a template for providing [DDEV](https://ddev.readthedocs.io) addons and services.

-In ddev v1.19+ addons can be installed from the command line using the `ddev get` command, for example, `ddev get drud/ddev-virtuoso` or `ddev get drud/ddev-drupal9-solr`.
+In ddev v1.19+ addons can be installed from the command line using the `ddev add-on get` command, for example, `ddev add-on get drud/ddev-virtuoso` or `ddev add-on get drud/ddev-drupal9-solr`.

 A repository like this one is the way to get started.
 You can create a new repo from this one by clicking the template button in the top right corner of the page.